88 stations case: Later changes

 Most of the reopened stations did not remain in service for long.
 Provincetown service ended after the 1940 summer season, and three stations (Forest Hills, Boylston Street, and Jamaica Plain) also closed that year.
 Caryville service was cut back to West Medway in September 1941.
 Dorchester Branch service ended on March 12, 1944, with nine stations closed.
 Ferry Street station reopened sometime after 1940.

 Increased passenger and freight traffic during World War II lifted the fortunes of the New Haven.
 The reorganization continued; the railroad was ultimately required to continue Old Colony passenger service unless losses exceeded $850,000 in a single calendar year.
 The New Haven emerged from bankruptcy on September 11, 1947, and fully acquired the Old Colony a week later; the B&P was kept as a separate New Haven-owned company.
 Palmer v.
 Massachusetts had been just one of eight Supreme Court cases generated by the reorganization.
 Losses on the Old Colony reached the critical value in October 1948; after threatening to discontinue all service, the New Haven cut back to a 26-train peak-only schedule on the Boston Group in March 1949.

 Under the 1951–1954 presidency of Frederic C. Dumaine Jr., the New Haven increased passenger service, using new Budd Rail Diesel Cars to reduce costs.
 Boston service reached 86 trains in April 1954.
 As losses mounted, Boston-area railroads made major cuts in the late 1950s.
-All service to Taunton, Fall River, and New Bedford (which used the B&P rather than the Old Colony mainline) ended in 1958.
+All service to Taunton, Fall River, and New Bedford (which now used the B&P rather than the original Old Colony mainline) ended in 1958.
 All remaining year-round Old Colony Division service ended on June 30, 1959, though limited seasonal service continued for several more years.
 The Massachusetts Bay Transportation Authority (MBTA) was founded in 1964 to subsidize remaining suburban service.
 West Medway service was cut back to Millis in 1966, and ended entirely the next year.
 East Foxboro station closed in 1977.